I’m ready for a summer slow down.

 Read a good book.

 Summer is the perfect time to throw a blanket on the grass and get lost in a book.
-Try Brooke Berman’s No Place Like Home: A Memoir in 39 Apartments or choose something from my reading list or the ultimate book list
+Here’s what I’ve been reading lately.

 Take a hike.